Gray Atkins: Storylines

+2019–2022

 Gray arrives in Albert Square with his wife, Chantelle (Jessica Plummer), and their two children, Mia (Mahalia Malcolm) and Mackenzie (Isaac Lemonius), to start anew together.
 He is known to be a hard-working solicitor who seems devoted to his wife and their children.
-However, it soon emerges that Gray is a violent man who domestically abuses Chantelle; the follow-up of such incident implies that he raped her after forcing her to go upstairs with him to bed.
+However, it soon emerges that Gray is a violent man who domestically abuses Chantelle; the follow-up of such incidents implies that he raped her after forcing her to go upstairs with him to bed.
 Soon enough, he befriends fellow resident Whitney Dean (Shona McGarty), and they start a flirty friendship together; Gray later legally represents Whitney after she kills her stalker, Leo King (Tom Wells), out of self-defence.

 Chantelle is impaled to death by a kitchen knife in the dishwasher after Gray pushes her (2020).

 In 2020, Gray's prolonged abuse towards Chantelle leads her to decide to leave with their children and her secret flame, Kheerat Panesar (Jaz Deol).
 However, Gray discovers her plan and confronts Chantelle on the night she is supposed to leave.
 Chantelle stands up to Gray and demands that he let her go, but Gray refuses and shoves her onto a knife-packed dishwasher in a fit of rage.
 Chantelle is fatally impaled from the impact and dies from blood loss after Gray, despite his fault, chooses to watch her succumb to her injuries rather than provide help before he stages the scene to make her death appear accidental.
 The following weeks see a broken Gray struggling with his guilt and briefly consider turning himself in to the police for his crimes.
 Gray comes close to killing himself and his kids by attempting to fill his flat with gas fumes with his lighter but is stopped by fellow neighbour, Shirley Carter (Linda Henry).
 When she sees Gray struggling to cope, she convinces him to move forward with his life and support his family in Chantelle's honour.

 Afterwards, Shirley and her sister, Tina (Luisa Bradshaw-White), move in with Gray.
 He momentarily offers to represent Tina in court after she is accused of assaulting Ian Beale (Adam Woodyatt) at The Queen Victoria public house.
 But as she begins to inform others about his violent behaviour, he gathers Tina's belongings and urges her to go; nonetheless, Tina's developing misgivings about him cause her to discover that Gray had killed Chantelle after abusing her.
 Gray stops her and strangles her to death as she tries to flee and reveal him to everyone.
 After hiding her body, he informs Shirley and her son Mick (Danny Dyer) that Tina has fled as a result of her assault allegation.
 When Shirley grows suspicious of Gray over the circumstances behind Tina's whereabouts, he pays a homeless woman to intentionally be caught shoplifting and pretend to be Tina when questioned by police.